davidcole1977/web-development-katas/rating-widget-kata.md

 ### If you repeat the kata

-If you repeat the kata:
 * Try skipping straight to step 4 and experiment with different ways to write tests and solve the kata.
 * You could also try removing all tests apart from those you wrote for step 4 and then refactor your previous solution to work in a different way while still passing the tests.

+### Discussion points

+* What are the advantages and disadvantages of simulating user interaction / triggering DOM events in your tests?
 * Consider whether you need to unit test each individual function, or whether you can determine a function is working correctly by testing other functions that call the function.
-What are the advantages and drawbacks to this approach?
-Also consider how [code coverage](https://en.wikipedia.org/wiki/Code_coverage) might help in this.
+* What are the advantages and drawbacks to this approach?
+* What about only testing public API functions and not private functions?
+* How could [code coverage](https://en.wikipedia.org/wiki/Code_coverage) help in this.

 ## Step 1: `getRating()` and fixture set up / tear down